nguyen8amk1/My_Own_Philosophy_of_Everything/README.md

         -> TEST: USE THIS FRAMEWORK TO UNDERSTAND THE NATURE DATA STRUCTURES AND ALGORITHMS

+    GOOD ENOUGH PHILOSOPHY:
+        Things won't be perfect given the time and technology we currently having Use the thing that is a cut-down version rather than waiting for a perfect to come -> Try to apply the current knowledge
+            (even though it's not perfect match for everything or even well thought out -> know when the stop researching and actually use the knowledge) then refines it afterwards (involve the users in the trade-offs)

     A MASTER PLAN TO SOLVE PROBLEMS (which should counter your weaknesses in problem solving):
         ....